 Host a hearing-friendly barbecue this summer

-It’s barbecue season and, this summer, national hearing organisation Hearing Therapy, is urging hosts to extend their Kiwi hospitality to guests who have trouble hearing.
+It’s barbecue season and, this summer, Life Unlimited Hearing is urging hosts to extend their Kiwi hospitality to guests who have trouble hearing.

 Loud music, soft lighting and lots of rowdy conversation may sound like fun for a lot of people but this scenario is challenging for the one in six New Zealanders who have hearing loss.
 So challenging, that many people with hearing loss choose to stay home rather than go along and struggle or feel ‘silly’ when they mishear.